 Causal Questions, Experiments, and External Validity#

 Randomized experiments — be they the Randomized Control Trials (RCTs) of medical research or the A/B tests used by e-commerce companies — are often considered to be the gold standard for answering Causal Questions.
 When it comes to internal validity, it is certainly the case that randomized experiments tend to outperform other research designs.
 But it is also important to understand that experiments often achieve high internal validity at the expense of external validity.
 In this reading, we will discuss some of the most common issues that arise around external validity in randomized experiments.
-In particular, we will discuss two classes of challenges in achieving external validity that we often see when designing and implementing experiments: challenges that arise over time and challenges that arise with scaling.
+In particular, we will discuss two classes of challenges in achieving external validity that we often encounter when designing and implementing experiments: those that arise over time and those that arise with scaling.

 External Validity and Time Effects#